 Chapter 2 Safety Before using any piece of equipment manufactured by Phædrus Audio, be sure carefully to read the applicable items of these operating instructions and the safety suggestions.
 Keep them for future reference.
 Follow the warnings indicated on the unit, as well as in these operating instructions.
 THE USER SHOULD NOT ATTEMPT TO SERVICE THE UNIT.
 ALL SERVICING SHOULD BE REFERRED TO QUALIFIED SERVICE PERSONNEL OR FACTORY ONLY.
-Phædrus Audio products should NEVER be connected to the external power supply or in any other way energised when the case is opened and/or the circuit boards are accessible.
+Phædrus Audio products should NEVER be in any other way energised when the case is opened and/or the circuit boards are accessible.